Sandra Seltzer Silberman HBI Conversations Series

 What does it cost?

-The Sandra Seltzer Silberman Conversations Series is free to join and made possible by generous gifts from participants and supporters.
+The Sandra Seltzer Silberman HBI Conversations Series is free to join and is made possible through the generosity of Sandra Seltzer Silberman’s family and the Friends of HBI.
 Consider becoming a Friend of HBI with a gift of $180.
 Give here.

 How do I join?